Get Started Free

 A good live translator must do four things well: respond quickly, listen without stopping, keep the right level of formality, and follow more than one speaker at a time.

-While Google Translate & Microsoft Translator are completely free.
-And for travel and casual conversation, they would be more than enough.
+Google Translate and Microsoft Translator are completely free - and for travel and casual conversation, they're more than enough.

 Live Translate Speech to Text